Refactorings for C++

 You can also invoke this refactoring with the dedicated shortcut Ctrl+F6.

-This refactoring allows you to create a new method based on a selected code fragment.
+This refactoring allows you to create a new method based on the selected code fragment.
 ReSharper analyses the selected statements and detects variables that can be converted into method parameters or represent its return value.

 You can also invoke this refactoring with the dedicated shortcut Ctrl+Alt+M.